Skip to Content

 Taking these steps not only protects you but also contributes to creating a safer working environment for others.
 Moreover, being proactive in reporting and addressing harassment can bolster organizational policy reviews, steering the company culture toward transparency, respect, and inclusivity.
 This collective effort enhances the overall corporate landscape, paving the way for subsequent employees to benefit from improved protections and awareness.

-San Bernardino’s Local Resources & Laws
+San Bernardino’s Local Resources and Laws

 San Bernardino offers several resources for individuals facing workplace harassment.
 Employees can reach out to local organizations like the Inland Fair Housing and Mediation Board for guidance and support.
 Additionally, understanding local laws, such as the nuances of FEHA, empowers employees to assert their rights effectively.